itseasy21/auto-ffmpeg/README.md

 auto-ffmpeg
 ===========

-Auto FFMpeg Installer for CentOS 6+
+Auto FFMpeg Installer for CentOS 6+ and other Control Panel that support CentOS 6+ (eg Kloxo, ZPanel etc)

 ####Requirements:
 * CentOS 6+